yangfangs/physpetools/README.rst

 **2.How the 16s RAN database to created?**

-16s RAN database created by `SILVA <https://www.arb-silva.de/>`_ rRNA database project, version is SILVA SSU 123.1 release with Sequences haven been truncated.
-Means that all nucleotides that have not been aligned were removed from the sequence
+The 16s RAN database was created by `SILVA <https://www.arb-silva.de/>`_ rRNA database project (version: SILVA SSU 123.1 release) with sequences haven been truncated.
+Means that all nucleotides that have not been aligned were removed from the sequence.

---config=FILE
-    Use alternate configuration file (default: 'config')

---total
-    Append total stats after listing individual users

---merge
-    Merge stats of all users into a single report

---debug
-    Turn on debugging output, do not catch exceptions